eoryl/DiscordAudioStream/README.md

 * *But I installed them and it was working before!*

 Maybe something isn't right in the config.
 Just delete %APPDATA%\Local\DiscordAudioStream (C:\Users\<username>\AppData\Local\DiscordAudioStream) and reset your bot token and other params.

+* *What Operating Systems support?*

+Only tested on up to date Windows 10 64bit.
+Althought it should work on Windows 10 32bit as the app runs in 32 bit mode.
+Windows 7 should also be supported as well but is untested.

 # Compiling
 Compilation should work without tinkering using visual studio 2019 with .Net desktop development workload.